cptwunderlich/cptwunderlich.github.io/_drafts/scala_migrations.md

 A _syntactic_ only needs a parsed program, i.e., the program structure and won't need a semanticDB with resolved types and symbols.
 I'd recommend to use syntactic rules whenever possible.
 They are faster and they work on programs with (semantic) compilation errors.
 For example, you update some dependencies and multiple changes are necessary to get the program to compile again.
 I might be biased, because I had huge problems with semantic rules in this regard.
 You might also get a `stale semanticDB` error with semantic rules, if the code was modified but not compiled/a new semanticDB generated in the meantime.

 Syntactic rules are, however, less _powerful_.
 For example, if your code contains unqualified uses of two types with the same name, e.g., `com.someframework.Url` and `org.other.Url`, your rule might only see an identifier `Url`.
 It's up to you to make sure you are rewriting the correct ones.
-This might be easy, if you know your codebase and you can ascertain that such situations won't happen, simply by grepping through your code base.
+This might be easy, if you know your codebase and you can ascertain that such situations won't come up, simply by grepping through your code base.

 _Semantic_ rules, on the other hand, have access to the resolved types and symbols.
 So you can, e.g., use scalafix' [SymbolMatcher](https://scalacenter.github.io/scalafix/docs/developers/symbol-matcher.html) to look for occurrences of `com.someframework.Url`.
 Depending on how you run your scalafix rules, you'll need to [set your build to generate semanticDB files](https://scalacenter.github.io/scalafix/docs/users/installation.html#sbt), e.g.,